Pre-Travel Requirements for Students Arriving/Returning to PEI

 Although COVID-19 has changed some aspects of how we teach and learn, UPEI remains committed to providing high quality education, as well as access to engaging and rewarding learning experiences online and, when possible, in person, in a safe and responsible manner.
 Online course delivery isn’t new to UPEI, but we are expanding our offerings to ensure students, regardless of their location, are provided with robust learning opportunities.

-The 2020 Fall Academic Semester program delivery has been developed to ensure you can move forward with your academic goals.
+The 2020 Fall Academic Semester program delivery was developed to ensure you can move forward with your academic goals.
 UPEI courses are primarily online for the Fall Academic Semester (September–December 2020) with exceptions for in-person, on-campus instruction.
 These exceptions include accredited programs in health and clinical-based programming (such as Nursing, Veterinary Medicine, Doctor of Psychology, and Sustainable Design Engineering), some lab-based courses in Science, performance-based programming in Arts (such as Music), and post-degree and graduate studies.
 Other students who are required to be on-campus, for in-person purposes, include varsity student-athletes, and graduate and undergraduate honours students conducting research.

 On September 25, 2020, it was announced that the blended delivery model will be extended for the Winter Academic Semester (January–April 2021).
 While UPEI courses will be primarily online, with exceptions for in-person, on-campus instruction, the University will identify opportunities to provide additional in-person experiences and activities, where possible, that align with PEI Chief Public Health Office guidance.
 Current exceptions for in-person, on-campus instruction include accredited programs in health and clinical-based programming (such as Nursing, Veterinary Medicine, Doctor of Psychology, and Sustainable Design Engineering), some lab-based courses in Science, performance-based programming in Arts (such as Music), and post-degree and graduate studies.
 Other students who are required to be on-campus, for in-person purposes, include varsity student-athletes, and graduate and undergraduate honours students conducting research.